bl-sdk/bl-sdk.github.io/developing/index.md

 SDK comes with some integration with [debugpy](https://github.com/microsoft/debugpy).

 1. Downloading the latest version of debugpy, and extract it into the `sdk_mods` folder such that it's importable.
-The initalization script will attempt to import it and start a listener automatically.
+The initialization script will attempt to import it and start a listener automatically.

-2. Define the enviroment variable `PYUNREALSDK_DEBUGPY`.
+2. Define the environment variable `PYUNREALSDK_DEBUGPY`.
 This is easiest done by appending to the `unrealsdk.env` file in the plugins folder.
-You will still be able to attach without doing this, however breakpoints won't work across threads, only explict `breakpoint()` calls.
+You will still be able to attach without doing this, however breakpoints won't work across threads, only explicit `breakpoint()` calls.

 3. Launch the game, then you can attach to a remote debugging session on `localhost:5678`:
    - In vscode, use the `Python: Remote Attach` template.

 If you need to debug something during startup, add a `debugpy.wait_for_client()` call.
-Note that the SDK initalization runs in it's own thread, the game will still start normally, this only blocks the SDK.
+Note that the SDK initialization runs in it's own thread, the game will still start normally, this only blocks the SDK.

 ## Adding to the Mod DB